May 31, 2025

 What about a can of coke?
 39 grams -- which is 156 calories.
 Just over the 150 calorie limit for men, but we will give you those 6 calories.
 The ladies however will need to ponder their options.

 I am not a habitual soda drinker.
 I might drink a half can (75 calories) per day in hot weather.
 My main sugar intake is in sweet evening snacks, i.e. ice cream.
-But I am starting to rethink ice cream due to saturated fat limits.
+But I am starting to rethink and reduce my ice cream consumption due to saturated fat limits.
 I can still consume it, but not the unlimited amount I used to.

 Sugar and heart health

 I don't see sugar as a big issue here.
-The think to focus on is saturated fat.
+The thing to focus on is saturated fat.
+But I may need to learn more and reevaluate this.

 However, if you have issues with your weight, the sugar game is entirely different.
 Being overweight seems to alter your body chemistry in bad ways, and not only that overweight people tend to exercise less (which came first here, the horse or the buggy?).
 If you have weight issues, you likely need to address sugar consumption.